econ-ark/REMARK/README.md

 This collects and organizes self-contained and complete projects written using the Econ-ARK.
 The content here should be executable by anyone with a suitably configured computer or using [nbreproduce](https://econ-ark.github.io/nbreproduce/).

-Each project lives in its own repository.
-To make a new REMARK, please see the [REMARK starter example](https://github.com/econ-ark/REMARK-starter-example).

 Types of content include (see below for elaboration):

 1. Explorations